 Hardly any other nutritional concept is currently as popular as the trend to limit its food intake to a certain period of time.
 Anyone looking for interval fasting on Instagram after the hashtag encounters more than 36,000 entries; in the English translation intermittent fasting, there are even two million posts.
-Many report successful weight loss, reduced hunger and better athletic performance – but what is really on the trend of intermittent fasting and maybe it’s the right diet for you?
+Many report successful weight loss, reduced hunger and better athletic performance.
+But what is really on the trend of intermittent fasting and maybe it’s the right diet for you?

-What is intermittent fasting (IF) exactly?
+What is Intermittent Fasting (IF) exactly?

 In short, intermittent fasting or interval fasting is exactly what the name suggests: a nutritional pattern that alternates between food intake and fasting.
 Therefore, this cycle has nothing to do with a prescribed nutritional composition or calorie amount, but only with the timing.
 Meanwhile, a variety of methods have been established, among the most popular include: